typst-community/linguify/src/linguify.typ

 /// None or dictionary of the following structure:
 ///
 /// - `conf`
-///   - `data_type` (string): The type of data structure used for the database.
+///   - `data-type` (string): The type of data structure used for the database.
 If not specified, it
 ///     defaults to `dict` structure.
 ///   - `default-lang` (string): The default language to use as a fallback if the key in the
 ///     preferred language is not found.